ksruthi1992/ava/docs/ava_report2.md

 This is our introduction.

-## <a name="interactiondiagrams"></a> Interaction diagrams
+## <a name="interactiondiagrams"></a> Interaction Diagrams

-####Use Case 1 - Service Diagram for Login
+####Use Case 1: Login
-In order for users who would like to save their Pantry, the user will send an authentication request by logging in through the Ava front-end service.
+In order for users to log-in, the user will send an authentication request by logging in through the Ava front-end service.
 From there, the request will be verified through the database back-end.
 If successful, then the user may use various perks of being a user of this service.
 ![Sequence_Diagram_for_Login](diagrams/Sequence_Diagram_for_Login.png)
+####Use Case 2: Input Ingredients
+Users may enter ingredients through the Ava chat box, which will be sent through to the back-end database.
+From there, the database will store this information and it will be represented to the user as ingredients in the "Pantry".
 ![Sequence_Diagram_Input_Ingredients](diagrams/Sequence_Diagram_Input_Ingredients.png)
+####Use Case 3: Search Ingredients
+Users will be able to search for recipes based on ingredients in the pantry, cultural origin of the cuisine, and time of day food is typically eaten.
+The request is sent through the Ava front-end chat box, then the queries are against the recipes in the database.
+From there, the most relevant recipe will be sent back to the front-end for viewing by the user.
 ![Sequence_Diagram_Search_Recipes](diagrams/Sequence_Diagram_Search_Recipes.png)

 ![Sequence_Diagram_Search_Recipes_modified](diagrams/Sequence_Diagram_Search_Recipes_modified.png)